 Tour Cleveland’s iconic sites, including the Rock & Roll Hall of Fame

-Enjoy a charming hop-on/hop-off trolley tour of Cleveland, nestled along the banks of Lake Erie.
+Tender ashore for a charming coach tour of Cleveland, nestled along the banks of Lake Erie.
 Depending on the day of the week, our stops may include the stately Museum of Art, the Tiffany-designed Wade Chapel at Lakeview Cemetery, and the bustling West Side Market, where hundreds of vendors hawk everything from fresh seafood to flowers.
 You'll also have the opportunity to visit the iconic Rock & Roll Hall of Fame, spanning generations of incredible music history displayed in interactive, audibly-pleasing exhibits.

 Please note: Some groups will experience today’s itinerary in reverse order.
 However, both groups will enjoy the same number of features.